ddoddsr/sacred10/README.md

 Made with Laravel 10 and Jetstream/Blade for future features.
 ### Current
 - run php artisan serve to start server
-- In development the url is localhost:/3000
+- In development the url is localhost:/8000
+- use /utils for various I/O functions
-- use /storeforms to store user data including schedules  (run once for now)
+-- Store user data including schedules  (run once for now) -- Generate the PDF from the staff and scheduled data
-- use /formmeta for the headings for the results

 ### Roadmap
 - Allow additional runnings of storeforms to get new data / replace old data
-- Generate the PDF from the staff and scheduled data
 - Allow HR admins to modify daya as needed
 - add fields and functions that would assist HR